eudoraleer/scasa/README.md

 The annotation can be downloaded here: [__Annotation data for running scasa (alevin mapper) using refseq hg38 with chM__](https://kise-my.sharepoint.com/:u:/r/personal/trungnghia_vu_ki_se/Documents/Shared_folder/Public/scasa_refseq_hg38_chrM.zip?csf=1&web=1&e=b2Iebj)
 Users can use the annotation files and replace the default reference data in scasa to get results with chM.

-It is noted that we have not tested scasa for other annotation systems such as ENCODE/ENSEMBL.
+It is noted that we have not tested the performances of scasa for other annotation systems such as ENCODE/ENSEMBL.

 For those who want to run scasa for new annotations, some scripts in [__aux folder__](https://github.com/eudoraleer/scasa/tree/main/aux) are helpful to generate Xmatrix and necessary reference data.
+See more instructions in [How-to-run-Scasa-for-a-new-annotation](https://github.com/eudoraleer/scasa/wiki/How-to-run-Scasa-for-a-new-annotation).

 ## Scasa Quantification Run Time (Hours)